chaos-consulting/adsberry/antennas/readme.md

 ### Building the antenna
 * Cut your 25mm diameter tube to 30cm
 * Cut your 16mm diameter tube to 13,8cm
-* Drill a hole in the center of one endcap, choose your drillbit size big enough to feed your sma cable trough
+* Drill a hole in the center of one endcap, choose your drillbit size big enough to feed your sma cable through
-* Feed cable trough endcap and put cap on tube (can use some glue but not needed)
+* Feed cable through endcap and put cap on tube (can use some glue but not needed)
-* Pull the cable trough the 25mm diameter tube ande the 16mm tube
+* Pull the cable through the 25mm diameter tube and the 16mm tube
 * Screw the sma connector to the antenna
-* the smaller tube will sit inside the bigger tube to prevent the pcb antenna from sliding down
+* The smaller tube will sit inside the bigger tube to prevent the pcb antenna from sliding down
-* pull everything carefully into the tube until the pcb sticks out about 1-2mm
+* Pull everything carefully into the tube until the pcb sticks out about 1-2mm
-* Put the other endcap on top no hole and no glue here, so you can access the antenna lateron for repairs
+* Put the other endcap on top.
+No hole and no glue here, so you can access the antenna later on for repairs
 * Mount the 22mm conduit clamp on the lower end of the tube 2mm from the endcap with the cablefeed
 * Mount the second 22mm clamp a bit higher on the tube in the same direction (stay in the area where there is no pcb to avoid interference with the antenna.
 5cm clamp to clamp distance is fine)
-* Connect each of the other two conduit clams with a threaded m8 rod with the clamps on the antenna
+* Connect each of the other two conduit clamps with a threaded m8 rod with the clamps on the antenna
 * Mount the thing on your mounting pole